sdss/datamodel/datamodel/products/md/eFEDS_Main_speccomp.md

 ## Changelog
 Describes changes to the datamodel product and/or file structure from one release to another
+ - DR19
+   - from: DR18
+   - note: No changes

 ---
 ## Example HDUS List